-- temporary assignment of a student to an alternate supervised area within the school - temporary assignment of a student to an alternate learning location - short term removal of privileges - interventions such as positive behaviour supports, contracts, counselling, restorative practices - replacement or reimbursement for loss of, or damage to property - in-school or out-of-school suspension - referral to Attendance Board - recommendation for expulsion
+- temporary assignment of a student to an alternate supervised area within the school - temporary assignment of a student to an alternate learning location - short term removal of privileges - interventions such as positive behaviour supports, contracts, counselling, restorative practices - replacement or reimbursement for loss of, or damage to property - in-school or out-of-school suspension - referral to Attendance Board - · recommendation for expulsion

-At Thorncliffe School, we are committed to ensuring that our school is a safe and productive learning environment.
+At École Kenilworth School, we are committed to ensuring that our school is a safe and productive learning environment.
 Where necessary, interventions or disciplinary action may be used to address unacceptable behaviour by students.
+These interventions will be progressive in nature, will involve parents where appropriate, and will seek to provide students with pro-social skills (effective communication, conflict resolution, self-awareness and control) and restorative practices that are designed to teach empathy and responsibility.

-Responses to unacceptable behavior and conduct may include one or more of the following consequences/strategies:
+Failure to meet the expectations for behaviour and conduct may result in one/some of the following consequences or strategies: